 The Price of Tea.
 The rise in popularity of tea among the British over the nineteenth-century, shown again the impact on Indian plantation workers.
 Design by Ciaran Hughes, research by Luke McKernan (British Library).

 The Rise of the British Newspaper.
 The British newspaper 1800-1900 as a multi-layered timeline of general historical events, news industry developments and readership figures.
-Design by Erik Nylund, research by Luke McKernan (British Library), Yann Ryan (Queen Mary, University of London).
+Design by Erik Nylund, research by Luke McKernan (British Library) and Yann Ryan (Queen Mary, University of London).

 Time, Fire, House.
 The Crimean War seem through the words used to record in newspapers of the time.
-Design by Tiziana Alocci, research by Luke McKernan (British Library), Yann Ryan (Queen Mary, University of London).
+Design by Tiziana Alocci, research by Luke McKernan (British Library) and Yann Ryan (Queen Mary, University of London).

 Each design is accompanied by a label identifying all of the sources used (data sources and secondary texts), the designer and the researchers involved.
 So we are illustrating the process, not just the results.

 I find this sort of work so compelling.
 Aside from the personal pleasure in seeing complex designs emerging out of raw data and ideas, there is something particularly hypnotic about news stories, or histories, presented in this form.
 There is the balance between evidence, the interrelationship between images, text and tables, the visualisation of a process through time, the use of colour coding to link up concepts, the sheer creativity that data can inspire.
 The result is like a piece of detective work where we the end but are presented with all of the evidence and the clues that led to the conclusion.

 A good infographic does not just explain a process through visualisation.
 A good infographic shows our minds at work.